CUE in Perses#

 Warning

-Ensure that your file evaluates to an empty result if the provided #var value does not match the expected type.
+Ensure that your file evaluates to an invalid result (error or empty) if the provided #grafanaVar value does not match the expected payload.